raspberrypi/documentation/usage/camera/raspicam/raspivid.md

 # Raspivid

-`Raspivid` is the command line tool for capturing video with the camera module.
+`Raspivid` is the command line tool for capturing video with a Raspberry Pi camera module.

 ## Basic usage of raspivid

-With the camera module [connected and enabled](../README.md), record a video using the following command:
+With a camera module [connected and enabled](../README.md), record a video using the following command:

 ```bash
 raspivid -o vid.h264